-If you too, you wish have a Sticky Footer on your SharePoint site based on the classic experience, this post is for you.
+If you too, wish to have a Sticky Footer on your SharePoint site based on the classic experience, this post is for you.

 This post is not concerned by the modern experience of SharePoint sites

-Previously (before modern experience), a lot of my customers had or ask us to implement a footer on them SharePoint sites...
-Add a footer to SharePoint seem easy in the first approach but can be quickly a problem if the implementation is not correctly performed....
+Previously (before modern experience), a lot of my customers had or ask us to implement a footer on their SharePoint sites...
+Add a footer to SharePoint seem easy in the first approach but can be quickly a problem if the implementation is not correctly performed...
 Why?

 The factors that you should be taken into consideration

-- Script Editor or Content Editor: I already saw a footer solution implemented through this kind of Web Part that have to be added on each page of the SharePoint site 🤔 ok, it works as long as you don't forget to add the Web Part into each page and it does not work every where (settings pages for example)...
-And I don't speak about an update that need to edit the content of the Web Part 🤣 (bad idea 🙅♂️, forget it)
+- Script Editor or Content Editor: I already saw a footer solution implemented through this kind of Web Part that has to be added on each page of the SharePoint site 🤔 ok, it works as long as you don't forget to add the Web Part into each page and it does not work everywhere (settings pages for example)...
+And I don't speak about an update that needs to edit the content of the Web Part 🤣 (bad idea 🙅♂️, forget it)

-- Flexibility and improvement: the first time a footer have to be simple, easy and quick to set up but the need are changing (you may say, as always)
+- Flexibility and improvement: the first time a footer has to be simple, easy, and quick to set up but they need are changing (you may say, as always)

-- Don't reinvent the wheel: because it is not an isolate use case, a lot of developer have already work on this case and provide advice and solutions
+- Don't reinvent the wheel: because it is not an isolated use case, a lot of developers have already work on this case and provide advice and solutions

 Here, a Sticky Footer solution

-I created for my first case, a first footer.
-I improved it each time of one of my customers asked me to implement a footer with new feature and I obtain this current "version" that allow you to:
+I created for my first case, the first footer.
+I improved it each time one of my customers asked me to implement a footer with a new feature and I obtain this current "version" that allow you to: